Natural Latex Mattresses; how to tell the real from the fake

-Latex mattresses can take many guises, from pure 100% latex to different variations when it is mixed with other synthetic materials which make the raw product go further whilst still commanding a high price.
-This can often lead to some confusion.
-The best analogy is to use the comparison of a champagne, made from a mix of grapes from Reims, France to a sparkling supermarket perry, made from pears.
+Updated 2020: When it comes to Natural Latex mattresses there’s a vast difference between the options with many fake latex mattresses to avoid.
+The best analogy is to use when comparing latex is the comparison of a champagne, made from a mix of grapes from Reims, France to a cheap sparkling supermarket perry, made from pears.
 Whilst there is nothing wrong with either, to compare them is a bit misleading.
+One is high end, the other is not.

 - Graphite latex